NilsRo/OctoPrint-SlicerEstimator/API_DOC.md

 Event: Events.PLUGIN__SLICER_ESTIMATOR_FILAMENT_CHANGE or plugin_SlicerEstimator_filament_change

-Payload: Dict of seconds the filament has to be changed
+Payload: Array of Array containing GCODE and seconds the filament has to be changed